fata1error404/oac-bdae-parser/README.md

 - `libs/glad` – library for loading OpenGL functions.
 - `libs/imgui` – Dear ImGui library for file browsing and settings UI.

-These files, except for the last 2 libraries, were written from scratch.
-Currently, the functionality includes loading a selected .bdae model, displaying a mesh with a texture applied, and allowing the user to fly around it.
+These files, except for the last 3 libraries, were written from scratch.
+Currently, the functionality includes loading a selected .bdae model, displaying a mesh with texture(s) applied, and allowing the user to fly around it.

  __How does the .bdae viewer work?__

 As input, it takes the loaded into memory .bdae file, its removable section metadata and string data retrieved by the .bdae parser (to note, I don't use the Offset Table at all).
-From the string data, we learn the model’s texture name.
+From the string data, we learn the model’s texture name(s).
 From the removable section metadata, we access the vertex and index data (indices define triangles — they tell which 3 vertices to connect during rendering).
-In fact, each mesh can be a combination of multiple submeshes, stored consecutively but separately in the .bdae file; this split is defined in the removable section.
-Therefore, we iterate over each submesh, retrieve its vertex and index data, and append them to the flat vectors of a single mesh, which are then ready for rendering.
+In fact, a model can be a combination of multiple meshes, and each of which may be subdivided into several submeshes.
+A submesh has its own index data, stored consecutively but separately in the .bdae file; this split is defined in the data section.
+We therefore iterate over every mesh to extract its vertices and indices: all vertex data goes into a single vector, while index data is stored in separate vectors for each submesh to ensure correct rendering.

 The viewer is a standard OpenGL application built on fundamental concepts of computer graphics.
 It uses __OpenGL 3.3__ as its rendering backend (core profile, enabling full control over the graphics rendering pipeline), with __GLSL__ for programmable shaders.